Sellers Guide: Amazon FBA Step By Step

 - Buyer information.
-In the product description, there’s also a place to enter in price, the number of items left in stock, and shipping options for th
+In the product description, there’s also a place to enter in price, the number of items left in stock, and shipping options for the customer

 However, FBA benefits all business sizes because it gives you access to the extended storage space that make up Amazon’s fulfillment center, plus it puts Amazon in charge of packaging, shipping, and handling customer service inquiries once you’ve shipped your products.
 This gives you space to store your inventory, which proves helpful especially in seasons where you may have a surplus that takes up room in your home.
 It also leaves room for you to work on other areas of your business, such as product sourcing and advertising, while Amazon remains responsible for the logistics.

 Shipping Products to Amazon

 Once you’ve decided to set up your FBA account, there are guidelines to follow when shipping your products to the amazon warehouse.
 Details around the type of packaging that must be used, ensuring product labels are accurate, barcode labels are readable, and that the quantity is correct, are essential to a successful fba shipment.
 Make sure to note the shipping method and carrier you want to use, whether you’ll label your inventory prior to arrival or want Amazon to take care of that, and submit a list of each individual product sent to Amazon.

 When embarking on any kind of new endeavor, there’s a lot of work upfront that must be put in place to make the workflow more efficient and effective as you grow.
 Once you have the core processes in place, you can then optimize and improve your descriptions and other selling aspects in the future.